gitter-badger/S-S-Essentials/README.md

 **Currently not stable and under heavy development**

 A minecraft plugin for Sponge and Bukkit platforms.
-It contains a lot useful APIs.
-This plugin contains many essential commands, features and a lot useful APIs.
+Contains many essential commands, features and a lot useful APIs.

 ## Links ##
 * [Source]